Real estate technology

 Encoding responsibility and regulation

 The UK regulatory landscape is still catching up.
 Oversight focuses responsibility on the firm and the individual carrying out the regulated activity.
 With the Bank of England and FCA monitoring the systemic risk of AI adoption, firms must demonstrate that their AI systems are governed, auditable, and non-discriminatory.
-When physical assets are transformed into digital tokens, they can slip between frameworks: too virtual for property law, too tangible for securities law.

 Data quality is human responsibility